Bordertown, South Australia: Radio

-5TCB FM is the local community station, broadcasting local programs, presented by radio announcers.
+Connect FM, formerly known as 5TCB FM is the local community station, broadcasting local programs, presented by radio announcers.
 The station is skewed towards the younger and older demographics and plays a lot of music.
 All programs are locally produced apart from the regular programming the station takes flagship music program Melomania, as well as hourly local, world, state and national news bulletins, Matty's Hot 30 Countdown, Essential 80's Show and The Hype.
 The community station officially became a fully licensed station on 17 March in 1986.

 Transport

 Bordertown is on the Dukes Highway and the Melbourne–Adelaide railway, the main routes by road and rail between Adelaide and Melbourne.
 There are several bus services daily towards each of Adelaide, Melbourne, and Mount Gambier.
-The Overland train stops twice a week each way.
+The Overland train stops twice a week each way and is the only passenger train that still serves Bordertown after Australian National ceased country passenger rail services in South Australia in the 1980s.
 Most rail traffic is freight passing through, although the local grain silos are also served by rail.
 In 2012, the crossing loop at Bordertown railway station was lengthened to 1500 m.